 Wild Salmon Center has also begun a new science project with Mongolia River Outfitters to conduct a first-of-its-kind taimen research project in that country on the Onon and Delger rivers, including spawning studies in spring, and summertime monitoring programs to track taimen abundance, feeding behavior, and river temperatures.

 This research aims to understand how taimen spawn, feed, and grow in rivers—both with, and without, the marine nutrients provided by salmon.

 We look forward to combining forces to develop a more integrated, international effort to conserve these river giants.

 Initially grouped with all other taimen (Hucho), genetic studies have shown that Sakhalin taimen should be placed in their own genus (Parahucho).
 They are thought to be the only species of taimen that spends part of its life history in the ocean.

-WSC helped carry out ten years worth of research to conserve Sakhalin taimen (Parahucho perryi).
-An important component of our research efforts were highlighted in a scientific paper describing Sakhalin taimen extinction risk.
+WSC helped carry out ten years worth of research to conserve Sakhalin taimen (Parahucho perryi) including a two year study on Japan’s Sarufutsu River.
+An important component of our research efforts was highlighted in a scientific paper describing Sakhalin taimen extinction risk.
 The paper details environmental factors that shape their distribution and identifies key watershed characteristics that support stable taimen populations.
 The study concluded that the species prefers intermediate levels of precipitation, cold temperatures, and minimally developed agricultural land.
 In addition, the authors identified the crucial role that river floodplains play in conserving this species, especially large lagoons.